MultionLabs/wireport/README.md

 3) There must be a service running and accessible at the address specified in the `--local` flag provided to the `wireport service publish` command (this can be on any CLIENT or SERVER node in the wireport-managed WireGuard network)

-4) The following ports are available for exposure on the GATEWAY machine (public url of the exposed service): 80, 443
+4) The following ports are available for exposure on the GATEWAY machine (public URL of the exposed service): 80, 443

 </details>